 - Unavailable_after:[date]: – When you want to have part of a directory available, but you want to limit access to a specific date, you can use the Unavailable_after tag.
 It tells web spiders not to index information once that date has hit.

 - Noimageindex – If you happen to have graphics on your page that you do not want to be indexed by Google, the Noimageindex meta tag is how you do it.
 Doing this only stops direct indexing, though, and the use of a disallow in your robots.txt should be used if you want to halt indirect indexing from more obscure crawlers.

 - None – The none tag instructs spiders to exclude a page from SERPs.
 It combines nofollow and noindex into a single logical entry rather than two.

 Rich Snippets provide behind-the-scenes information for page content.
 There are several ways that additional, contextual information can be added to a webpage.
 Adding information in the form of microdata, microformats, or resource descriptions to your page’s HTML is the most effective way to go about adding this type of information.

 - Microdata – Generally associated with Schema.org’s organizational model, microdata is used to add information to be used by search algorithms.
-Google and Bing use this markup in their ranking process, and it is the recommended standard to use for rich snippets.
+Google and Bing use this markup to understand what the page is about, and it is the recommended standard to use for rich snippets.